alyssahernandez/tech-elevator-notes/feb04.md

 Integer buffetSpots - new Integer("22");
 ```

-In the code above, what is in the parentheses are the *constructors.*
+In the code above, what is in the parentheses are the *constructors,* which are really just the primitive data values you're passing as newly created objects.

 ## Queues